sn2015/DataScienceCapstoneProject/README.md

 function "clean" remove foreign words, removing badwords, stripwhitespaces, remove numbers and punctuation, it can also stems text using "porter" method.
 Object cleanedset is the output of this function.

-I write ascript that contains funcions for creating n-gram's Functions of one argument x which is a text string or collection of text strings Output is a saved file (data frame) in the working directory A data frame with columns count, word1, ..., wordn.
+I write a script that contains functions for creating n-gram's Functions of one argument x which is a text string or collection of text strings Output is a saved file (data frame) in the working directory A data frame with columns count, word1, ..., wordn.